3salles/frontendMentor/README.md

 ## :card_index_dividers: Projects

-In each folder there is a different project with a design prototype, its code and a preview site.
+In each folder there is a different project with its design prototype, its code and its preview site.

 ### :pushpin: Profile Card Component

 This challenge is to create a profile card component as the image below:

 <span align='center'>